© Can Stock Photo Inc. /alexskopje

 Expired Doesn’t Mean Bad

 In conclusion, expired does not necessarily mean “gone bad.”
 Whether or not you can take an expired product really depends on the product itself.
 As outlined above the expiration (sometimes sell by date) doesn’t indicate the true shelf-life of a product.
 Some supplements like; protein, creatine, and pre-workout powders can be used well passed their expiration dates (some even a year past!).
-But others like protein bars, other food-like supplements (RX Bar and Glukos Energy Bars) should be used within 3-6 months after the expiration date because of the whole food components that can spoil or rot over time, as mentioned in the protein bars header.
-(I have eaten RX Bars a full two-months past the expiration date.
-They’re just a little harder.)
+But others like protein bars, other food-like supplements should be used within 3-6 months after the expiration date because of the whole food components that can spoil or rot over time, as mentioned in the protein bars section.

 Of the supplements that I researched, Fish Oils and probiotics are the only supplements that should be tossed after reaching the expiration dates.
 This is because of the oxidation of the fats and the live bacteria components respectively.